Trendyol/quafka/docs/fundamentals.md

   - `commit()` writes the offset to Kafka and returns a `Deferred<Unit>`.
   - `autoAckAfterProcess(true)` acknowledges automatically on success.
 - **Backpressure**: Configure `withBackpressure(backpressureBufferSize, backpressureReleaseTimeout)` per subscription to pause/resume fetching when the buffer is full.
-- **Fallback error handling**: Single/Batch strategies wrap your handler and delegate failures to a fallback error handler; with extensions you can enable in-memory and Kafka-based retries.
+- **Resilient error handling**: Single/Batch strategies wrap your handler and delegate failures to a resilient handler; with extensions you can enable in-memory retries, safety nets, and custom middleware pipelines.

 ### Detailed consumer configuration
 - Deserializers: `withDeserializer(key, value)` or provide classes via properties.